DrNginX/Air-Quality-Analysis/README.md

 Typically, R2 values are between 0 and 1, with higher values indicating a better fit.
 However, it's essential to interpret R2 in the context of the specific problem and dataset.
 A high R2 score does not necessarily mean that the model is the best choice for prediction or that it captures the causal relationship between variables correctly.
 It only tells you how well the model fits the data in terms of explaining the variation.

 In summary, the R2 score is a measure of how well a regression model fits the data by explaining the variance in the dependent variable.
-It is a valuable tool for assessing the quality of regression models and comparing different models' performance.
+It is a valuable tool for assessing the quality of regression models and comparing different models' performance.(From ChatGPT)

 ##### Cross-Validation